 - I used clear, but there are different colors

 - Lint-Free Rag for applying wax, an old white t-shirt works great

-- Clean of the surfaces to be painted with a gentle degreaser like Mrs. Meyers or something similar.
+- Clean all of the surfaces to be painted with a gentle degreaser like Mrs. Meyers or something similar.

 - Disassemble piano, if possible.

 - I took the front top and bottom covers off.